eluinstra/file-server-core/README.md

-## File Server Core
+# File Server Core
+Implementents the core for an HTTP file up and download server.
+It provides file download over HTTPS using HTTP GET (Ranges are supported) and file upload using the tus protocol.
+It can be used for Grote Berichten file transfer.

 ### TODO
 ##### Download
 *   add option to encrypt files with user's certificate (and implement .certificate extension)
-    *   let user have separate encryption certificate registered
+    *   register separate encryption certificate(s)
-*   register multiple user certificates
+*   register multiple user certificates (with start-date?)
 *   add registerFile operation to soap interface to register a file from a different upload directory outside but available to fs-service?
-*   add directory structure to store files
+*   add multilevel directory structure to store more files more efficiently
 *   add REST interface

 ##### Upload
-*   implement file upload using tus protocol
+*   implement tus concatenation

 ### Development